Iron lung: Replacement

 Positive pressure ventilation systems are now more common than negative pressure systems.
 Positive pressure ventilators work by blowing air into the patient's lungs via intubation through the airway; they were used for the first time in Blegdams Hospital, Copenhagen, Denmark, during a polio outbreak in 1952.
-It proved a success and soon superseded the iron lung throughout Europe.
+It proved a success and by 1953 it had superseded the iron lung throughout Europe.